alfficcadenti/splinterlands-bot/README.md

 **How to get history data from users of my choice?**

-1. Open battlesGetData.js in notepad and change the usersToGrab on line 69 to the users of your choice
+1. Open battlesGetData.js in notepad and change the usersToGrab on line 69 to aa list of users of your choice like: `let usersToGrab = ['player1','player2']`
 2. Run `node battlesGetData.js` in the bot folder
-3. File history.json is created, rename it to newHistory.json to replace the existing history data OR extend the newHistory.json file (see below)
+3. File history.json is created, rename it to newHistory.json to replace the existing history data OR extend the newHistory.json file with `combine.js` (see below)

 **How to extend the newHistory.json without deleting existing data?**

 1. Backup newHistory.json in case something goes wrong
-2. Inside the data folder, run `node combine.js` in the data folder to add the data from history.json to the newHistory.json file
+2. Run `node combine.js` to add the new data from history.json to the newHistory.json file that will be used by the bot

 # FAQ